How to trade and invest during a recession

 Shorting is a way to seize opportunity in markets that are falling.
-Many traders will use financial derivatives like CFDs to go short.
+Many traders will use financial derivatives like spread bets and CFDs to go short.
 These enable you to take a speculative position on an asset’s price movements without having to take direct ownership of the asset.

 So, let’s say for the purpose of this example that we’re in a recession.
 You’ve identified some companies that might not be able to weather the storm, and you think their share price will suffer.
 As a result, you decide to open a short position on that company’s shares – which will make a profit if the share price drops.

 Go long as the market recovers

 Going long during a recession can be risky, especially if you time it too soon and the market falls even more.
 What many traders and investors will do is wait for the initial rebound, when many stocks will be at their lowest point for several years.
 Then they’ll buy at this level, in the hopes of reaping the maximum reward from the eventual post-recession recovery.

 You can go long with spread bets and CFDs, just as you can use them to go short.
 Or, you can profit from a post-recession recovery by investing directly in a company’s shares.
 This’ll make you a shareholder, eligible to receive voting rights and dividends if the company pays them.

 Create a trading account to go long with spread bets or CFDs, or open a share dealing account to start investing

 How to hedge your risk in a recession